 One of the most difficult things following an injury is understanding if you have the right to claim.
 If you’re feeling confused or are unsure what your position is legally, a trained legal adviser can help.
 While everyone’s experience varies, there are some questions that you can answer that can help you understand if you have a claim.
 They are:

 If you answered yes to those questions, then it’s likely you have a claim and that a legal adviser can help you take the next steps.
 To find out if you are able to make a claim and to get tailored advice, we recommend calling an adviser for free on 0800 234 6438, where you can have a no-pressure chat about your case.

 Dental negligence refers to any treatment by a dentist which falls below an expected standard of care, and has caused you an injury.
 Included in this are experiences such as:

 Of course, whatever type of injury or negligence you’ve suffered the result is the same, you’ve likely been left with pain, a need for more treatment and possibly scarred by your experience.
 This isn’t fair and it might mean long term effects on your physical and mental health.

-If you’re worried about the costs of your injury, or have been impacted by it physically or psychologically, we can put you in touch with a no win no fee solicitor who has experience with dental negligence claims for a free consultation – They’ll be able to advise you on whether you have a claim, and what your next steps are.
-You can call us on 0800 234 6438 for free to get some advice now.
+If you’re worried about the costs of your injury, or have been impacted by it physically or psychologically, a trained legal adviser can put you in touch with a no win no fee solicitor who has experience with dental negligence claims for a free consultation – they’ll be able to advise you on whether you have a claim, and what your next steps are.
+You can call an adviser on 0800 234 6438 for free to get some advice now.

 Making a claim against the NHS can feel like a big deal and a difficult decision to make.
 But if you’ve been left in pain, with scarring or unable to work or have a social life because of it, you have a right to make a claim.
 Your compensation there is only to recover what you have lost for your injury, not to give you ‘free’ money.